mlr-org/rush/README.md

 *Centralized network with a single controller and three workers.*

 The example below shows the evaluation of a simple function in a centralized network.
-The `instance_id` identifies the instance and workers in the network.
+The `network_id` identifies the instance and workers in the network.
 The `config` is a list of parameters for the connection to Redis.